What is DMT?- Side Effects and Health Risks - Detox Plus UK

 “The effects of smoking DMT while the short term, will take effect more quickly than other forms of taking the drug.”

 Another way to get the DMT experience is by taking the substance orally.
-And this would be by brewing the DMT plant into a tea or other herbal drink that heats it to release the psychoactive properties.
+This would be by brewing the DMT plant into a tea or other herbal drink that heats it to release the psychoactive properties.
 DMT is a naturally occurring chemical that’s been used for centuries in religious ceremonies in some South American cultures.

 Taking DMT sublingually may also fall under the oral category.
 Sublingually is when you take the substance and place it under your tongue in an oil or powdered form.
 Once there, the user waits until most of it is absorbed by the body and swallows the rest.